 As we boarded with a glass of champagne in hand, the stuff we were told to pack into a modest holdall was whisked to our cabins and our luggage carried away by uniformed porters to the train’s stowage.
-We walked around the exquisitely designed train, a modern homage to the golden age of travel, while a young Peruvian gentleman tickled a baby-grand’s ivories, and another beside him poured more champagne, careful not to spill any on his pristine white gloves.
+We walked around the exquisitely designed train, a modern homage to slow travel, while a young Peruvian gentleman tickled a baby-grand’s ivories, and another beside him poured more champagne, careful not to spill any on his pristine white gloves.
 Another glided along the carriage, gracefully avoiding the gratuitous furniture, with a platinum tray of canapés, a taster of the exquisite four-course, silver-service meals that we were to enjoy on our journey by executive (and celebrity) Peruvian chef, Diego Muñoz.

 Our cabin is rather bijou – not the suite that we had seen on the website, but instead a convertible desk-and-sofa combo by day and two single beds by night.
 Alas, we weren’t going to spend much time in it anyway and besides, we quite liked it.
 Albeit it not being the best room on the train, there is a spirit of adventure about it all, that added to the experience.
 The en suite bathroom was no bigger than one in an airplane, but offered all the facilities we needed.
 That is of course, when the plumbing actually worked.
 We soon learnt that the train’s Australian pipes couldn’t deal with high-altitude freezing, rendering us without water for parts of the journey.
 While it was what it was, it was a challenge not appreciated by the train’s high-maintenance clientele.